alhimik45/wmii-helper/README.md

-   :images-folder "/path/to" ; folder with wallpaper images :music-folder "/path/to"  ; default folder with music :switch-time 30           ; timeout for switching wallpaper :player-cache 20          ; mplayer -cache-min option :sound-bar "/rbar/sound"  ; wmii bar for output current song name :player-current-folder "/tmp/.wmii-helper-player-folder" ; file that stores current folder of player :mplayer-fifo-in "/tmp/.wmii-helper-mplayer-in"  ; fifo used by program to control mplayer
+   :images-folder "/path/to" ; folder with wallpaper images :music-folder "/path/to"  ; default folder with music :switch-time 30           ; timeout for switching wallpaper :mplayer-options ["-cache-min" "20"]     ; additional options for mplayer :sound-bar "/rbar/sound"  ; wmii bar for output current song name :player-current-folder "/tmp/.wmii-helper-player-folder" ; file that stores current folder of player :mplayer-fifo-in "/tmp/.wmii-helper-mplayer-in"  ; fifo used by program to control mplayer